 We currently graze 18 of our sites across East and West Sussex and the animals are checked daily by staff and volunteers.
 We are always looking for extra help to check the livestock, if you are interested please visit here.

-For any Livestock Emergencies on our reserves please contact our grazing officer on 07884 496807, leaving a message with full details including your contact number.
+For any Livestock Emergencies on our reserves please ring 01273 492630, leaving a message with full details including your contact number.

 We graze a wide range of habitats including neutral grassland, rush pasture, heathland and acid grassland, arable reversion, calcareous fen, chalk grassland, ancient woodland and wood pasture.
 Wherever possible we continue to monitor the effects of grazing to ensure that there are no negative impacts from the livestock and to ensure that the grazing is successful.